vicentepedro/Online-Body-Schema-Adaptation/README.md

 # References

-If you use this code please cite the following reference:
+If you use this code please cite the following reference(s):

     @ARTICLE{10.3389/frobt.2016.00007,
     AUTHOR={Vicente, Pedro  and  Jamone, Lorenzo  and  Bernardino, Alexandre},